 Skooba Design Cable Stable DLX

 We like the name of this fat, padded, fold-over case made to fit in your suitcase or to carry on its own.
 It says exactly what it does - it wrangles your small gadgets and electronics and corrals them into 15 flexible spaces - they call it a "floating elastic grid".
 Whatever you call the storage approach, it's much more adaptable than fixed pockets.
 It will hold cords and cables, A/C power blocks, adapters, batteries, USB drives, digital camera, mp3 player.
 If you don't need to carry all of that, it's handy and strong enough to protect a netbook or power notebook.
 It's nylon twill on the outside, nylon pack material on the inside and it only weighs 12 oz.
 It has an outside zip pocket - for tickets, passport, magazines - and a comfortable carrying handle.
-Once you arrive, don't unpack it, just unzip and spread it out on a table or desk and you can find what you need, when you need it.
-Very handy and available from Amazon.
+Once you arrive, don't unpack it, just unzip and spread it out on a table or desk and you can find what you need when you need it.

 02 of 04